tpm2-software/tpm2-tools/man/tpm2_createek.1.md

     Same formatting as the endorse password value or **-e** option.

   * **-c**, **--context**=_CONTEXT\_OBJECT_:
-    Optional, specifies a context object used to store the EK, either a path to save the context of the EK or a handle used to persist EK in the TPM.
+    Specifies the name of a context object used to store the EK, either a path to save the context of the EK or a handle used to persist EK in the TPM.
     See section "Context Object Format".

     If a value of **-** is passed the tool will find a vacant persistent handle